Andaroth/multipage-react/README.md

 # Multipage-React

-An Axel Fiolle's exercice to improve he's React skillz.
+An exercice I made to improve my React skills.

+I used `react-router-dom` to enable content routing.

 ## Project